 What started as a Native American trading post along the Mississippi River is now a cool, open-air market and one of the top attractions in the city of New Orleans.

-You will find a wide variety of goods at the historic French Market ranging from seasonal vegetables to New Orleans Mardi Gras beads and fresh oysters.
+You will find various goods at the historic French Market ranging from seasonal vegetables to New Orleans Mardi Gras beads and fresh oysters.

-The French Market is a cool experience and well worth walking through during your time in the French Quarter.
+The French Market is an incredible experience worth walking through during your time in the French Quarter.

-This is one of the fun outdoor activities and one of the interesting things to do in New Orleans.
+This is one of the fun outdoor activities and exciting things to do in New Orleans.